Misto1997/KafkaWithSpringBoot/README.md

 ## Introduction
 We have plenty of example with Kafka Connector source(pull mechanism)/sink(push mechanism) but what if we don't have pull mechanism as source connector?
-I have created this mini application where we want async writes to DB from our application once it's processed.
+I have created this mini application where we want async data transfer via push mechanism instead of pull mechanism using kafka publisher(with AVRO Schema) and dump using JDBC sink connector.

 ## Scenario
-Our application is getting continues data via REST API and we don't need that data immediately but we need high latency.
+Our application is getting continues data via REST API and we don't need that data immediately but we need low latency.
-As directly using Spring JPA makes writes synchronous, and acknowledgement may increase applications overall latency.
+Straigh forwad approach Spring JPA makes writes synchronous, and acknowledgement process may increase applications overall latency.

 ## Solution
-Considering ACID properties and some mechanism to handle corrupt data we can use Kafka publisher from our application level to publish data async. to kafka topic and on the other side we can deploy confluent platform and can use Kafka JDBC sink connector to dump data to DB.
+Considering ACID properties and some mechanism to handle corrupt data we can use Kafka publisher(with AVRO schema) from our application level to publish data async. to kafka topic and on the other side we can deploy confluent platform and can use Kafka JDBC sink connector(with AVRO schema) to dump data to DB.

 ![img.png](img.png)

-## Tech. stack and Tools used
+## Tech.
+Stack and Tools used
 1. Java 8
 2. Spring boot
 3. Kafka
 4. Kafka Connector
 5. MySQL
 6. Postman
+7. AVRO

-## Prerequisite
+## Prerequisite software/services/libraries
 1. JDK 8
 2. Kafka
 3. Confluent platform